Kounta by Lightspeed uses an OAuth 2.0 compliant RESTful API for easy integration with third-party applications.

 For authorisation with OAuth2 you should be sending the user's browser to the authorize endpoint with

-and response_type
+client_id, redirect_uri, state and response_type parameters,

 ensuring that your redirect_uri matches the ones you configured in Kounta by Lightspeed.